Caltech-OCTO/Subzero.jl/documentation.md

 ## Building a Model
 ### Model Calculations Type:

 Simulations are designed to run with either Float64 or Float32 calculations.
 However, as of now, only Float64 is tested and supported.
 When you are creating a model and a simulation, you need to create all elements in the same type that you are trying to run the model in.
+To acomplish this, there is an optional first argument specifying either Float64 or Float32 for all functions that create model/simulation objects.
+However, Float64 is the default and the type argument can be dropped and all elements will be made with Float64.

-At the beginning of each example file, you will see the line:
+To explcitly set this optional argumentAt the beginning of each example file, you will see the line:

 ```julia
 const FT = Float64
 ```

-And then FT is used as an argument in the creation of the model and simulation elements.
-If all elements of the model and simulation are Float64, the simulation will run all calculations with Float64.
-Eventually, if all elements are created with Float32, the simulation will run all calculations with Float32.
+It is then used in each of the constructors, as can be seen below.
+Note again that this argument can be dropped and it will default to Float64.

 ### Grid:
 The first thing that you need to create in your grid.
 For now, the ocean and atmosphere must be on the same grid and the only grid is a RegularRectilinearGrid, where every grid cell is a rectangle of the same size.
 You can create a regular rectilinear grid one of two ways.
 Both methods require specifying the minimum and maximum x and y points in meters.